zodiacon/ObjectBrowser/README.md

-# ObjectBrowser
+# Object Browser
-An alternative tool to Sysinternals WinObj tool (nicer icons!)
+An alternative tool to Sysinternals WinObj tool (with more icons).